 POM-V stands for 'Prescription Only Medicine - Veterinarian' and these veterinary products may only be supplied upon prescription by a veterinary surgeon for animals under their care.
 All antibiotics for food-producing animals are classified as POM-V.

-POM-VPS standards for 'Prescription-Only Medicine - Veterinarian, Pharmacist, Suitably Qualified Person (SQP, also known as 'RAMA-Registered Animals Medicines Advisors)' and these products may be prescribed by these registered qualified persons.
+POM-VPS standards for 'Prescription-Only Medicine - Veterinarian, Pharmacist, Suitably Qualified Person (SQP)' and these products may be prescribed by these registered qualified persons.